hpc-carpentry/tuning_lammps/lesson-outline.md

     * Why should I bother about software performance?
     * What can I expect to learn from this course?

-* [01-why-bother-performance.md: What is performance?](_episodes/01-why-bother-performance.md):brief notes on software performance
+* [01-why-bother-with-performance.md:](_episodes/01-why-bother-performance.md): Brief notes on software performance
+    * What is software performance?
     * Why is software performance important?
-    * How can I measure performance?
+    * How can performance be measured?
-        * What is Flop?
-        * What is walltime?
-        * What is cpuh?
+    * What is meant by flops, walltime and CPU hours?
-    * What are the factors affecting performance?
+    * What can affect performance?

-* [02-benchmark-and-scaling.md: How do I benchmark software performance in HPC?](_episodes/02-benchmark-and-scaling.md):about benchamark and scaling
+* [02-benchmark-and-scaling.md: How do I benchmark software performance in HPC?](_episodes/02-hardware-performance.md):about benchmark and scaling
     * What is benchmarking?
     * What are the factors that can affect a benchmark?
         * _**Case study 1:**_ A simple benchmarking example of LAMMPS in a HPC